Members’ expenses and leaders of the opposition and their staff’s expenses are posted to the Legislative Assembly of Ontario website.

 The Individual members’ expenditures report is an annual report.
 It is tabled in the House before each summer adjournment.
 The report is broken into two sections: Members’ travel and Toronto accommodation expenses, and Members’ office and support staff expenses.
 The Individual members’ expenditures report is different than individual members’ expense disclosures.
 The annual Individual members’ expenditures report includes all expenses attributed to individual members for many types of claims (e.g., office expenses, rent, support staff, other types of travel, and Toronto accommodation).

-Members’ expense disclosures are governed by changes to the Legislative Assembly Act set out in the Public Sector and MPP Accountability and Transparency Act, 2014.
+Members’ expense disclosures are governed by changes to the Legislative Assembly Act set out in the Public Sector and MPP Accountability and Transparency Act, 2014 (external site).
 The Public Sector and MPP Accountability and Transparency Act, 2014 only requires the disclosure of travel expenses, hotel accommodation, meals and hospitality expenses.

 Members’ expense disclosures

-Members’ expense disclosures include travel, accommodation, meals, and hospitality expenses (as outlined in the Public Sector and MPP Accountability and Transparency Act, 2014) that are incurred by members in their role as MPP.
+Members’ expense disclosures include travel, accommodation, meals, and hospitality expenses (as outlined in the Public Sector and MPP Accountability and Transparency Act, 2014) that are incurred by members in their role as MPPs.

 Opposition leaders and their staff expense disclosures

 Ministerial expenses are not included in the expense disclosures.
-The disclosure of expenses made by members when conducting business on behalf of the government of Ontario can be found on Ontario.ca: Travel, meal, and hospitality expenses.
+The disclosure of expenses made by members when conducting business on behalf of the government of Ontario can be found on Ontario.ca: Travel, meal, and hospitality expenses (external site).